Frances Oldham Kelsey: Later regulatory work

-Further FDA career

 In 1966, Lyndon B. Johnson appointed James L. Goddard as Commissioner of Food and Drugs.
 Goddard resented the public attention Kelsey continued to receive and believed widespread rumors spread by pharmaceutical industry executives that Kelsey had delayed the thalidomide application through pure laziness.
 This was precisely the opposite of the truth: most applications were automatically approved by reviewers ignoring the 60 day deadline, while Kelsey had carefully sent out data requests for over a year.
 Regardless, Kelsey was demoted from Director of the Investigational Drug Branch to Chief of the Division of Oncology and Radiopharmaceutical Drug Products, where she was given little work.

 After Goddard's departure, Kelsey was again appointed Director of Scientific Investigations, and continued in this position for many decades.
 She was involved in the contentious regulation of diethylstilbestrol, which also caused birth defects, and dimethyl sulfoxide.
 In 1994, the Frances Kelsey Secondary School in Mill Bay, British Columbia, was named in her honour.
 She attended the opening ceremony despite having suffered broken ribs and a vertebral compression fracture on the way to the ceremony.
-In 1995, when she was eighty-one, the FDA's Center for Drug Evaluation and Research created a special position for her, Deputy for Scientific and Medical Affairs in the Office of Compliance.
+In 1995, when she was 81, the FDA's Center for Drug Evaluation and Research created a special position for her, Deputy for Scientific and Medical Affairs in the Office of Compliance.